exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 "Land art" began as explicit criticism, cynical or not, of the increasing commodification of the art industry.
 By building art that was monumental in scale and site-specific, it literally could not be crated and shipped to a gallery, sold and framed.
 However, this never stopped the gallery shows or the economic necessity of paying for art production — nor was it intended to.
 Monumental art required monumental bills of material.
 Viewed in retrospect, land art if anything was an intensification of the capitalization of art.

 Still, some early land artists were forced to tangle with the landscape on its own terms.
-Robert Smithson's *Spiral Jetty* was placed on public land, viewable by anyone with the tenacity and time for a difficult overland trip.
+Robert Smithson's *Spiral Jetty* was placed on public land, viewable by anyone with the tenacity and time for a rough overland trip.
 The piece itself is periodically reclaimed by the lake during wet years, emerging again, smoother and sandier in drought.

 Eventually land art, and, tragically, Smithson, came down to earth.
 The bottomless financial support from Virginia Dwan in New York City that made projects like *Spiral Jetty* possible dried up, exactly at the same time that artists like Heizer and Turrell were planning their most ambitious works yet.